 - have completed a Bachelor’s degree;

-- be a citizen of and have lived a significant part of their life in a Sub-Saharan African country;
+- have lived a significant part of their life in a Sub-Saharan African country;

 - present economically disadvantaged financial circumstances, and be able to show lack of financial means from family or other sources to pursue graduate education in their home country or elsewhere;

 - have achieved academic excellence under difficult circumstances and show leadership qualities or potential;

 - demonstrate an interest in and commitment to giving back to his/her home community in ways that enhance the economic growth and social development of Africa, through engagement in activities in their current profession, university or community;

 - be a person who requires a Canadian study permit to study in Canada;